 Most glass manufacturers rely on a steady supply of recycled crushed glass, known as cullet, to supplement raw materials.
 To make glass, manufacturers mix sand, soda ash, limestone, and cullet; heat the mixture to a temperature of 2,600 to 2,800 degrees F; and mold it into the desired shape.

 Using cullet saves money and helps the environment, because:

 - Cullet prolongs furnace life and saves energy since it melts at a lower temperature.

 - Less energy used means reduced emissions of nitrogen oxide and carbon dioxide, both greenhouse gases.

 Glass collected at the curbside is usually commingled, meaning that different colors and types of glass are collected together.
 This glass might then be sorted by color, or other characteristics, at a materials recovery facility.
 Some municipal and commercial recycling programs require participants to separate clear, brown, and green glass.
 Although all glass is made of silica and soda, the type and quantity vary slightly with different types of glass.
 Different melting points and chemical incompatibility make it important to sort glass by color.
 Glass separated by color yields glass cullet of higher economic value.

 Glass container manufacturers need a steady supply of quality cullet to make glass containers.
 Ninety percent of recycled glass is used to make new containers, and the demand for quality cullet is greater than the supply.
 High-quality cullet is free of contaminants that would limit its usefulness in manufacturing.

 Source reduction is the process of reducing the amount or toxicity of waste that is generated.
-Money and resources saved by reducing the volume of glass containers help make glass more cost effective for glass container manufacturers, who face competition from aluminum and plastic container manufacturers.
+Money and resources saved by reducing the weight of glass containers help make glass more cost effective for glass container manufacturers, who face competition from aluminum and plastic container manufacturers.
 Using advances in design and manufacturing technology, the glass container industry continues to reduce the weight of glass containers.